WOCL: Entercom/Audacy ownership

 On February 2, 2017, CBS Radio announced it would merge with Entercom.
-The merger was approved on November 9, 2017, and was consummated on the 17th.
+The merger was approved on November 9, 2017, and was consummated on November 17.

 In 2018, the station changed its slogan to "We Own the 80s", and also updated its logo.
 The station tweaked its format, dropping all 1960s music, and most music before 1975.
 The station's playlist is mostly 1980s music with some 1970s and 1990s songs.
 In 2020, WOCL adopted the slogan "Nobody Plays More 80s".

 On March 30, 2021, Entercom rebranded as Audacy, Inc.

-Sometime in fall 2022, the station increased its 70s and 90s output and added some early 2000s music, which was very limited back in the 2010s.
-By that time, the station quietly tweaked its slogan from "Your home of the 80s" to "Your home of the 70s, 80s, and 90s".
+Sometime in the fall of 2022, the station increased its 70s and 90s output and added some early 2000s music, which was very limited back in the 2010s.
+By that time, the station quietly tweaked its slogan from "Your Home of the 80s" to "Your Home of the 70s, 80s, and 90s".

+Ratings would severely take a downturn quickly with the playlist adjustment.
+As a result, in early 2023, the station reorganized and tweaked its playlist once more to heavily feature 1980s hits, but still included some 1990s and 2000s hits while phasing out all 1970s hits, with a new slogan, "Orlando's Hottest Classic Hits".
+This bolstered the station's Nielsen ratings and landed it back in the top two stations in Orlando.

 WOCL-HD2

 WOCL's former modern rock format "O-Rock" aired on WOCL's HD2 subchannel from 2008 until 2019.
 That format stayed in place even after sister station WQMP switched to alternative rock in November 2017.
-A simulcast of New York sports radio station WFAN moved from 105.9 HD3 to 105.9 HD2 to accommodate the playlist overlap of sister alternative rock station WQMP and move of regional Mexican-formatted "Ok 93.5" from WOTW-HD3.
-In early 2020, Entercom switched the feed of 105.9 HD2 from the WFAN simulcast to the national CBS Sports Radio feed.
+A simulcast of New York sports radio station WFAN moved from 105.9 HD3 to 105.9 HD2 to accommodate the playlist overlap with WQMP and move of regional Mexican-formatted "Ok 93.5" from WOTW-HD3.
+In early 2020, Entercom switched the feed of 105.9 HD2 from the WFAN simulcast to the national CBS Sports Radio (now Infinity Sports Network) feed.

 WOCL-HD3

-WOCL is the current originating station of Regional Mexican-formatted "Ok 93.5", moving from WOTW-HD3.
-Ok 93.5 is rebroadcast onto FM translator W228DF, heard on 93.5 MHz.
+WOCL is the current originating station of Haitian Creole-formatted "RTVEO", moving from WQMP-HD3.
+RTVEO is rebroadcast onto FM translator W228DF, heard on 93.5 MHz.